Large rallies held in Indonesia as election campaign draws to a close - ExBulletin

 More than 20,000 legislative and administrative positions will also be sought by 259,000 candidates.

-Supporters at Anies' latest rally in the capital filled an 82,000-seat stadium, chanting Islamic prayers.
+Supporters of Anies' latest rally in the capital filled an 82,000-seat stadium, chanting Islamic prayers.
 Some stayed overnight to find a place to meet the former governor of Jakarta.

-Ganjar, former governor of Central Java, called on people to vote for him to show real resistance against the use of state resources during his campaign, without naming any of his rivals.
+Ganjar, the former governor of Central Java, called on people to vote for him to show “real resistance” against the use of state resources during his campaign, without naming any of his rivals.

 Incumbent President Widodo, better known as Jokowi, has faced a storm of allegations that he intervened to try to influence the outcome of the election by making high-profile appearances with front-runner Prabowo.